-Is a trade mark the right choice
+Is a trade mark the right choice?

 If you want to establish a brand for your product or service, you should consider creating a distinctive trade mark.

 A trade mark protects the identity of your goods and services.
-Once you register a trade mark, you have the legal right to use, licence or sell it within Australia for the goods and services for which it is registered.
+Once you register a trade mark, you have the legal right to use, license or sell it within Australia for the goods and services for which it is registered.
 You also have the right to prevent others from using it.

 Are you eligible?